Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 So how do these businesses arrive at such values?
-And what significance, if any, do the figures hold?
-This post seeks to answer that by breaking down: what gross revenue is, what it is NOT, how to calculate it, and why it's essential to recognize and record your business' gross revenue accurately.
+And what significance, if any, do these figures hold?
+This post seeks to answer that question by breaking down what gross revenue is, what it is NOT, how to calculate it, and why it's essential to recognize and record your company's gross revenue accurately.

 What is gross revenue?

-Gross revenue is the money generated by all the business operations—be it sales of products, services, surplus equipment, shares of stocks, etc.—in a given duration, not accounting for any business expenses.
+Gross revenue is the money generated by all the business operations—be it sales of products, services, surplus equipment, shares of stocks, etc.—in a given period of time, not accounting for any business expenses.

 So if your company sold $5,000 worth of merchandise, and the sold products cost $1250 to make: the gross revenue is $5,000.